-When giving to charity, it’s rare to come face to face with an individual that you’re helping.
+When giving to charity, it’s rare to come face to face with an individual whom you’re helping.

 But such is the case with the Make-A-Wish Foundation — the organization that grants wishes to terminally ill children free of charge, where everyday people can see the individuals whose lives they’re affecting.